lhy1121/learnit/readme.txt

-git is a version control system. gei is free software.
+git is a poor control system.
+git is the worst software.